saintmalik/blog.saintmalik.me/docs/converting-images-to-webp.md

 So knowing we need to adopt webp images, how do we deal with those much images that we've uploaded or we will be uploading to your blog posts next?

-That brings us to [Google WebP images Project](https://developers.google.com/speed/webp/docs/cwebp), this tools helps us compress an image file to a WebP file.
+That brings us to <a href="https://developers.google.com/speed/webp/docs/cwebp" target="_blank">Google WebP images Project</a>, this tools helps us compress an image file to a WebP file.

-So you need to install the [Webp Tool](https://developers.google.com/speed/webp/download) first, the tool comes along with both
+So you need to install the <a href="https://developers.google.com/speed/webp/download" target="_blank">Webp Tool</a> first, the tool comes along with both

 - cwebp -- WebP encoder tool
 - dwebp -- WebP decoder tool